SaadAhmad123/arvo-sample/README.md

 npm i -g pnpm # Install the package manager pnpm i # Install all dependencies npx just link # Build and links monorepo dependencies
+# Add the .env file in the project root as per the `.env.template` file
 ```

 ### Running Components